Azure Cosmos DB pricing GA

 For more information, see documentation page.

-Reserved capacity for provisioned throughput
+Reserved capacity for standard provisioned throughput

 |Throughput||Single region write||Multiple region write||Single region write||Multiple region write|